CarlosUlisesOchoa/Simple-ChatGPT-Backend/README.md

 Simple ChatGPT Backend is a server-side Node.js application that uses Express.js.
 It serves as a bridge between client-side applications and the OpenAI API, securely handling sensitive API keys.

-This can be extremely useful for those who wish to utilize the OpenAI API without the risk of exposing their secret API keys.
+This can be useful for those who wish to utilize the OpenAI's API without the risk of exposing their secret API keys.

 Please Note: Although our API key remains secure, our endpoint could potentially be subject to misuse.
 To enhance security, we should consider implementing features such as usage limitations, IP-based access controls, or user authentication.
 These measures can help prevent unauthorized or excessive use of our service.